cambridge-ceu/GitHub-matters/docs/README.md

 CAUTION (legacy) -- there are issues under cardio on GitHub synchronisation so it is appropriate to use `git pull` but not `git push` which can replace files on the server with empty ones for no reasons.
 Sometimes it is necessary to disable the pop-up window as described in [Notes.md](Notes.md).

+## A great way to reproducible research

+Besides the references below, here is a diagram showing the process of tracking changes.

 <a href="https://phdcomics.com/comics/archive.php?comicid=1531"><img src="http://www.phdcomics.com/comics/archive/phd101212s.gif" width="760" height="860" align="center"></a>

 ## How to contribute to [cambridge-ceu](https://github.com/cambridge-ceu)